 The sub-15K domain has been seeing some fierce competition and this is where value for money supersedes brand value.

-In such times, Moto is betting big on the action camera which isn’t a big strength.
-In our opinion, the Moto G8 Plus’ clean and bugs free UI is what makes the G8 Plus stand out as a meaningful option for consumers who crave a stock Android phone – and for such users, it is a more capable option than the Mi A3.
+In such times, Moto is betting big on the action camera which isn’t as firm an anchor to bank upon.
+In our opinion, the clean and bugs free UI is what makes the G8 Plus stand out as a meaningful option for consumers who crave a stock Android phone – and for such users, it is a more capable option than the Mi A3.

 Apart from Software, the Stereo speakers with Dolby audio, a good enough display, and decent performance are the few things that work in its favor.
 If these things matter to you, the Moto G8 Plus is the phone you may buy.